dkatina/148-Intro-to-D-S/README.md

 ##### Lists:
 Lists are ordered collections of items, allowing for sequential storage and retrieval

+Because lists are ordered, I can access items within a list based on that item's position i.e their index
 ```python
 # Example of a list in the library
 fiction_books = ["Dune", "1984", "Brave New World", "Neuromancer"]